What to Do in a Medical Emergency Abroad (2025 Guide)

 Bring any other form of identification you do have—your U.S. driver’s license, a copy of your passport (digital or paper), or a travel insurance card.
 In most countries, emergency departments are still required to treat you, though you may need to prepay.

-KEEN TIP: Save a scanned copy or photo of your passport photo page and ID on your phone and in your email.
+KEEN TIP: Before you leave, save a scanned copy or photo of your passport photo page and ID on your phone and in your email.
 This can often serve as a temporary backup until you replace the original.

 Here’s what to do right away: